 If you are looking for ways you can volunteer from home wherever you are; we have put a guide together to help you to know where to look, including examples of what you can do, and with information of the support available through Careers.
 Roles included will help you build skills and experience, as well as making a difference.

 If you are looking for volunteering opportunities that aren’t local to the university, you may find it helpful to get in touch with your local Volunteer Centre or hub, for more information and advice.
-The Finding Volunteering Where You Live resource gives information on the support available through Careers, and includes a directory of regional/county volunteer centres/hubs throughout the UK and Ireland
+Our Finding Volunteering Where You Live resource gives information on the support available from Careers and includes a directory of regional/county volunteer centres/hubs throughout the UK and Ireland.

 Benefits of Volunteering